-In the state of Ohio real property taxes, commonly known as real estate taxes, are taxes levied by any taxing subdivision on a real estate parcel.
-Levies raise tax revenue for school districts, municipalities, libraries, and other special issues such as mental health services.
+In the State of Ohio, real property taxes (commonly known as real-estate taxes), are levied by any taxing subdivision on a real estate parcel.
+Levies raise tax revenue for school districts, municipalities, libraries and other special issues such as mental health services.

-To obtain your tax amount you may call our Customer Service Department at (614) 525-3438 or check the Property Search page of our website.
-You will need to look up your parcel information, and it will be displayed along with other important information regarding your parcel.
+To obtain your tax amount you may call our Customer Service Department at 614-525-3438 or check the Property Search page of our website.
+You will need to look up your parcel information, and your bill will be displayed along with other important information regarding your parcel.

-You can obtain this information by checking the Auditor's website or by calling the Auditor's Office at (614) 525-4663.
+Property values are available at the Franklin County Auditor's website or by calling the Auditor's Office at 614-525-4663.

 Return To Top

-Yes, to receive a receipt for payment, please send a self-addressed, stamped envelope along with your entire tax bill and payment.
+Yes.
+To receive a receipt for payment, please include a self-addressed, stamped envelope along with your entire tax bill and payment.

-Taxes are billed in arrears and can only be paid once they are assessed by the County Auditor's office.
-However, you may set up a Budget Payment with our office.
-Our Budget Payment Program allows you to make monthly prepayments on your semi-annual tax bill.
+Property taxes are billed in arrears and can only be paid once they are assessed by the Franklin County Auditor's office.
+However, our Budget Payment Program allows you to make monthly prepayments on your semi-annual property tax bills.
 It is an easy way to set aside money on a monthly basis for the payment of your next real estate tax bill.
 The money that you pay will be held in an escrow account in your name and will automatically be applied to your semi-annual real estate tax bill when it comes due.

 Return To Top

-We offer the convenience of having your monthly payments direct debited from a checking or savings account if you are enrolled in the Budget Payment Program.
-For more information please see Budget Payment Program.
+We offer the convenience of having your monthly payments direct-debited from a checking or savings account if you are enrolled in the Budget Payment Program.

-Ohio Law (Section 323.23, Ohio Revised Code) requires that any mailing address change for property tax bills be provided to the County Treasurer.
-Please keep the Treasurer's office advised when you move, change lenders or desire your tax bill to go to a different address.
+Ohio law requires that any change in the mailing address for property tax bills be provided to the County Treasurer.
+Please keep the Treasurer's Office advised when you move, change lenders or want your tax bill to go to a different address.

-Yes; however, by law, penalties can only be forgiven in certain circumstances.
-For more information, see Request for Penalty Forgiveness.
+Yes.
+However, by law, penalties can only be forgiven in certain circumstances.
+For more information, visit the Request for Penalty Forgiveness section of our website.

-Applications to appeal the valuation of your property are accepted from mid- December until March 31st each year by the Auditor's office.
-If you would like to file an appeal to contest the valuation of your property, please visit the Auditor's website to download an appeal form or contact the Board of Revision at (614) 525-3913 to receive a form by U.S. mail.
-The deadline for filing an appeal is March 31st each year.
+Applications to appeal the valuation of your property for tax year 2024 will accepted from November 20, 2024, until March 31, 2024, by the Franklin County Auditor's Office.
+If you would like to contest the valuation of your property, please visit the Auditor's website to download an appeal form, or contact the Board of Revision at

-Congratulations on paying off or refinancing your home!
-It's as easy as one, two, three to make sure that you don't miss important information about paying your taxes.
+Follow these three easy steps to make sure you don't miss important information about paying your property taxes.

-Make sure that you understand how any taxes you previously escrowed will be distributed by your lender.
-Should they be refunded or will they apply against the next tax bill?
+Make sure you understand how any taxes you previously escrowed will be distributed by your lender.
+Should they be refunded or will they apply against your next tax bill?

 Change your mailing address with our office.
-This easy step is often overlooked until too late.
-It's as simple as completing and electronically submitting the change of address form.
+This easy step is often overlooked until tax bills are sent to an incorrect address.

 CAN I PAY MY TAXES MONTHLY?

-If your taxes are paid current, the Treasurer’s Office offers a Budget Payment Program to help you budget and prepay your taxes over our semi-annual tax collection periods.
-It is an easy way to set aside money on a monthly basis for the payment of your next real estate tax bill.
-The money that you pay will be held in an escrow account in your name and will automatically be applied to your semi-annual real estate tax bill when it comes due.
+If your taxes are paid current, the Treasurer’s Office offers a Budget Payment Program as an easy way to set aside money on a monthly basis for your next real-estate tax bill.
+The money you pay will be held in an escrow account in your name and will automatically be applied to your semi-annual real-estate tax bill when it comes due.